dimagi/rapidsms-dupe-checker/README.md

 * *DUPECHECKER_TIME_WINDOW_SECONDS*: How far back to look for duplicates (default: 2 days)
 * *DUPECHECKER_RESPONSE*: Default response to duplicate messages (default: "Thanks, that message has already been handled.")
-* *DUPECHECKER_IGNORE*: # if specified, a regex which, if it matches the beginning of the message, will cause this app to still not flag it as a duplicate
+* *DUPECHECKER_IGNORE*: # if specified, a list  of regexes which, if it matches the beginning of the message, will cause this app to still not flag it as a duplicate